skip to main content

 • Inadequate edge protection on roofs or elevated platforms

-• Poorly erected or maintained scaffolding
+• Improperly erected scaffolding

-• Lack of proper risk assessments or planning
+• Lack of risk assessment and planning

 • Insufficient training or supervision